DavidTParks/dev-portfolio-2.0/content/blogs/5-nuxt-modules-to-use-in-your-next-project.md

 When building this site, I knew I needed to find a headless CMS to manage my content.
 I wanted to author my content in Markdown, interpolate Vue components, and be able to commit it to version control.
 Nuxt content has ***all of this***, and more!

 Some of the nicest features I've found are:

+- The ability to inject any variables into the article using a YAML front matter
 - The automatic injection `createdAt`, `updatedAt`, and `toc` (table of contents) variables to use
 - "Double click" to edit directly on the page, and see changes reflected immediately
 - Ability to interpolate Vue components directly into your markdown